QSL Manager for: AA2RZ, 4Z1RZ, 4Z4RZ, 4X6KA and 4Z5GE. Please provide a SAE with 2 green stamps in addition to your qsl card.

 In June 2012, I was awarded the DXCC Phone and 20M awards for working 100 entities in each category.

-My current LOTW Challenge count is 391 and my EPFX count is 473 on EQSL.
-Thank you to everyone, who confirmed and posted a qso's with me.
+My current LOTW Challenge count is 534 and my EPFX count is 555 on EQSL.
+Thank you to everyone who confirmed and posted a qso's with me.

 If we had a contact please post it to LOTW.
-LOTW is immediate (Last upload took less than a minute) and removes the qsl card filling, sending, receiving, checking and confirmation process.
+LOTW is immediate and removes the qsl card filling, sending, receiving, checking and confirmation process.
 If you are not yet using LOTW, give it a try.
-I will admit that it takes some time and steps to set it up.
+I will agree that it takes some time and steps to set it up.
 But once you have done that, it is a great system.
 If you have an internet connection there is no reason not to subscribe to the LOTW system.
 It is free to upload and it is immediate.
 For international users you will have to go through a license confirmation process with the ARRL, but once that is done, you are on your way to electronic logging.

 In addition, please consider using paypal to cover postage and expenses.
 It does not make sense to pay 2.5 Euro to get a card back and the only ones making anything on it are the Post Offices.
 A recent card from T2TT which was handled by an Italian QSL manger was stamped with 2.5 Euro.
 Please consider using paypal to receive money for a qsl exchange.
 You could set one price for LOTW posting and a different one for QSL mailing.